Destination: Martha’s Vineyard, Massachusetts, U.S.

 Movie: Jaws, from the book by Peter Benchley

-Bum-Bum-Bum-Bum the beat of the John Williams background music of the movie Jaws (1975) kept going through my head as the van driver edged along the beach road and pointed out scenes from the movie.
 On the side with the wide beach, all the townspeople were gathered with their families on 4th of July.
 Only the sheriff, played by Roy Scheider, knew of the danger lurking just off the shore.
 He took his family to the inlet side of the highway to a narrow strip of sand.

 But wait!
 We’re approaching the bridge–the giant white swam right under the bridge and went for the sheriff’s son!
 My blood pressure went up a little when I crossed that bridge on my recent visit, even though the scene on Martha’s Vineyard was perfectly peaceful the day we rode around the island.
 Of course I had to ask our guide if any sharks were ever spotted near their beaches.
 “No,” our driver/guide Ira said.
 “Only some of those tiny sand sharks.
-Never knew of a Big White being seen around the Vineyard.”
+Never knew of a Big White being seen around the Vineyard.

 The movie Jaws may be old enough to be a classic, but people have been living on this island for longer than can currently be traced.
 The first Europeans arrived before 1620, Ira told us.
 So there, Pilgrims!